avivz450/sessionizing-assignment/README.md

 + Clone this repository to your local machine.
 + Install the requirements - `pandas` v1.5.3 and `mrjob` v0.6.12
 + Run the project by running `python .\index.py`  from the project's directory, as `index.py` is the starting point.
-  After running that command, the program will create the sessions automatically from the input files (which are in the `data` folder).
+  After running that command, the program will create the sessions automatically from the input files.
   After finishing creating, you can pass your query request to the program through the command line.
 + The query request can be one of : `num_sessions`, `median_session_length` or `num_unique_visited_sites`.

-## Changes required for large scale input (need to update)
+## Changes required for large scale input
-+ Separate the "sessions API" and the sessions data process
++ Separate the "sessions API" from the sessions data process
++ Divide the large input data into smaller inputs
-+ Separate the mapper and reducer methods into some instances, according to the input size.
++ Use a cluster of computers - put the mapper and reducer methods into separate instances.
+If needed, assign more instances for each one of them.
-  Each mapper will handle (at most) the number of inputs that are known in advance.
-  Each reducer will handle certain keys.
+  The smaller inputs will be transferred to each one of the mapper instances Each reducer instance will handle some keys.
-  If needed, assign more instances for the relevant method.
-+ Fetch sessions from external DB (instead of from in-memory)
++ Store and fetch the sessions from external DB (instead from in-memory)
-+ Use cache in the API service to reduce the number of external calls to the DB once requesting a query
++ Implement cache in the API service to reduce the number of external calls to the DB once requesting a query

 ## Complexity
 + written in the code

 ## Testing the code
 I have made unit and integration tests for the logical parts of this service.
-+ Unit tests - tested each method separately in each logical part
++ Unit tests - tested each method separately
 + Integration tests - tested each functionality of the service